 Seeds refer to positive, healthy, and productive behaviors.
 There are seeds of happiness, seeds of responsibility, and seeds of kindness; all the behaviors we want to nurture.

 Then, there are weeds!
 They include negative behaviors, such as whining, complaining, negotiating, arguing, not listening, disrespect, kids squabbling, and general attitudes of negativity.

 If you are desperate and feeling that your home is out of control, you can bet you are feeding weeds every single day.
 If you take the 30-day challenge, you can turn this around.

 How Do You Do This?
 How Do You Get Started With All This Negativity?

 Look, we all know there are no instant results.
 However, we must start where we have some control, and the biggest point of control is what we do with our attention and energy.
 Are you so frustrated that you find it hard to see the good stuff?
 Many of you may be.
 If so… we still must ….

 Step 1: Start ‘Watering’ Seeds Very Heavily.

 For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work, and responsibility.
 Be patient, if these positive moments show up rarely.
 Wait.
 They will happen.
 Any moment that is positive, smile, wink, or offers a gentle touch.
 Nothing more.
 Just engage by noticing these positive moments, and you are water seeds of a positive life with your attention and energy.
 Again, be patient here.

 Dig in.
-Stay obsessed upon finding the smallest of moments, the slightest bit of lightness, and positive emotions.
+Stay obsessed with finding the smallest of moments, the slightest bit of lightness, and positive emotions.
 Smile at those moments.
 Nod or wink at those moments.

 Nothing more…just a slight bit of your attention and energy for now…